Ayman-Naim/Threads-Clone/README.md

- # Thread applicatin clone using swiftUI
+ # Thread application clone using swiftUI